-Issues pertaining to accidental release (during transportation), unintentional release and planting, potential of transgenes being transferred to bacteria (soil bacteria, bacterial flora of animal gut), increased fitness, weediness and invasiveness, accumulation of the protein in the environment via feces from animals fed with the GM potato and toxic effect on non-target organisms were examined.
+Issues pertaining to accidental release of the GM potato, unintentional release and planting, potential of transgenes being transferred to bacteria (soil bacteria, bacterial flora of animal gut), increased fitness, weediness and invasiveness, accumulation of the protein in the environment via feces from animals fed with the GM potato and toxic effect on non-target organisms and were examined.

-Based on the above, a final list of 18 potential hazards was identified.
+Based on the above, a final list of 20 potential hazards were identified.
 All of these hazards were rated as having an Overall Risk of 1 or "negligible".